zackify/validify/README.md

 };
 ```

-Add `useField` to your own inputs inside the Form wrapper:
+Add `useField` to your own inputs inside the Form wrapper.
+This allows you to use the library with any type of input field.
+It just needs to support a `handleChange` `handleBlur` and `value` prop.
+This is the `Input` component you see in the first example.

 ```js
 import React from 'react';